THE WAY IT COULD BE:

 "Again you can see the interlocking functions.
 Our worm farms obviously contribute to soil enrichment and recycling of food wastes, but some worms also go into fish feed.
 All food scraps end up back in the soils or ponds, but on the way it makes sense if they can be food for animals.
 The nutrients are actually improved for the soil if they go through an animal, rather than straight into the compost heap."

 Pete suddenly said, "Hey I forgot to explain how the greenhouse cools the main house in summer.
-See there is a vent there in the top that allows warm air flow out through the roof and another here low down opening into the greenhouse from the house.
+See there's a vent there in the top that allows warm air flow out through the roof and another here low down opening into the greenhouse from the house.
 As the hot air flows out of the greenhouse it draws air from the house via the low vent, and that draws cool air into the house from a fernery at the back of the house."

 "Let’s go for a ramble."
 Said Jan.